bootstrap-vue/bootstrap-vue/docs/README.md

 **JS**

 BootstrapVue is written in Vue!
 So this is up to your project and bundler that which browsers are supported.
-If you want support older IE, Android and IOS devices, you may want to use [Babel Polyfill](https://babeljs.io/docs/usage/polyfill)
+If you want to support older IE, Android and IOS devices, you may want to use [Babel Polyfill](https://babeljs.io/docs/usage/polyfill)

 **IE 11**

 You'll need babel-polyfill for BootstrapVue to work properly.
 In order to support this browser:
 - npm install babel-polyfill --save
-- Import it in your app main entry point with _import 'babel-polyfill'_
+- Import it in your app main entry point with `import 'babel-polyfill'`